 The Preserve is home to endangered red-legged frogs, tiger salamanders, and fairy shrimp, and is habitat for kit foxes, eagles, and a variety of nesting raptors.
 Its robust grasslands are a successful demonstration of native bunchgrass restoration using sheep grazing.
 The archaeological sites of Vasco Caves Regional Preserve contain Indian rock art, part of a complex that reaches back nearly 10,000 years.

-Because of the sensitivity of Vasco Caves' resources--rare, state- and federally-listed plant and wildlife species, fragile rock outcrops, and Native American archaeological sites--EBRPD has opened the preserve to the public on a restricted basis through Naturalist-led interpretive tour groups.
-For tour information and reservations, call 1-888-EBPARKS or 1-888-327-2757, press option 2, then 3.
+Because of the sensitivity of Vasco Caves' resources--rare, state- and federally-listed plant and wildlife species, fragile rock outcrops, and Native American archaeological sites, EBRPD has opened the preserve to the public on a restricted basis through Naturalist-led interpretive tour groups.
+For tour information and reservations, call 1-888-EBPARKS or 1-888-327-2757, press option 2 or go to the Registration Page and search for keyword "Vasco".